kzndotsh/awesome-discordpy/readme.md

 - [Ext-Creators/discord-ext-events](https://github.com/Ext-Creators/discord-ext-events) - A discord.py extension with additional events.
 - [Ext-Creators/discord-ext-converters](https://github.com/Ext-Creators/discord-ext-converters) - A discord.py extension with a collection of useful converters.
 - [Ext-Creators/discord-ext-rx](https://github.com/Ext-Creators/discord-ext-rx) - A discord.py extension with a reactive events implementation.
+- [discord-py-ui/discord-ui](https://github.com/discord-py-ui/discord-ui) - A discord.py extension that allows you to create and manage buttons, slash commands, and more.

 <!-- END CONTENT -->